ppy/osu-wiki/wiki/Tournaments/RESC/2026/en.md

 7. No Fail is enforced on all maps.
 8. Captains will `!roll` in matches.
 The winner may choose between pick or ban order, and the other captain may choose the remaining order.
 9. Teams have 1 ban in Round of 32 and Round of 16, and 2 bans throughout the rest of bracket stage.
-   - Ban order is ABAB, with all bans happening at the start of the match.
+   - Ban order is ABBA, with 2nd ban happening after 4 maps are played .
-10. Teams have 90 seconds to declare picks and bans.
+10. Teams have 120 seconds to declare picks and bans.
-11. If a team takes more time than allotted for any of the above actions, the procedures adopted will be as follows:
-    - First occurrence: A 30-second extension is given along with a verbal warning.
-    - On subsequent occurrences: A random map will be chosen from the mappool using `!roll X`, where X is the number of beatmaps remaining in the mappool.
-12. Teams have 90 seconds to swap teammates and lock in their roster.
+11. Teams have 120 seconds to swap teammates and lock in their roster.
-13. If a team takes more time than allotted for either action, the procedures adopted will be as follows:
-    - First occurrence: A 15-second extension is given along with a verbal warning.
-    - On subsequent occurrences: the referee will issue the `!mp start 10` command.

 ### Disconnections